com-lihaoyi/scalasql/docs/design.md

    them.
 That ensures the library is both easy to get started with and can scale beyond toy examples.

+7. Simple translation to SQL: ScalaSql translates Scala expressions to SQL queries in a straightforward manner, without complex query optimizations or transformations.
+   This makes it easy to predict what query your ScalaSql code will generate, or match up queries in your database logs with callsites on your Scala code.

 ## Non-Goals

 1. **Novel Programming Paradigms**: [SLICK](https://github.com/slick/slick) went all-in